-Technical Information to be included in the engineering report shall be according to the latest version of the Ministry of the Environment (MECP) guidelines for water and sewer works.
+Technical Information to be included in the engineering report shall be according to the latest version of the MECP Design Guidelines for Sewage Works.
 In addition, the following technical information shall be included in the engineering report:

 - Hydraulic Consideration: A summary of all hydraulic considerations as well as a summary of the initial parameters used in calculating the system components. - Contributory Area: A description of the extent of the existing and proposed contributory area with reference to a general system map as well as a description of probable future expansion of the contributory area is requested. - Location: The proposed collection system, pumping station, forcemains, and point of discharge into the existing sewer system shall be shown on a map.
-In addition, the engineering report shall discuss the capacity available in the existing downstream sewer, its ability to convey the additional flow and the effect it will have on the treatment facility. - Design Data: The design data for the proposed project should include (but not limited to) the following: - o Design Period. - Population densities per hectares and total population served. - Area served in hectares and acres. - Per capita sewage contribution expressed as an average daily and as a peak hourly value.

-- o Infiltration and inflow and method used to establish. - o Design flow rates expressed as design average daily and peak hourly values. - o All other data obtained or calculated during the design process.
+In addition, the engineering report shall discuss the capacity available in the existing downstream sewer, its ability to convey the additional flow and the effect it will have on the treatment facility. - Design Data: The design data for the proposed project should include (but not limited to) the following: - Design Period. - Population densities per hectares and total population served. - Area served in hectares and acres. - Per capita sewage contribution expressed as an average daily and as a peak hourly value. - o Infiltration and inflow and method used to establish. - o Design flow rates expressed as design average daily and peak hourly values. - All other data obtained or calculated during the design process.